Intina47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 12 prints all possible combinations of two letters, except oo script 13 prints a number with two decimal places, followed by a new line. script 14 converts a number from base 10 to base 16
+script 12 prints all possible combinations of two letters, except oo script 13 prints a number with two decimal places, followed by a new line. script 14 converts a number from base 10 to base 16 script 15 encodes and decodes text using the rot13 encryption.
+Assume ASCII. script 16 prints every other line from the input, starting with the first line. script 17 adds the two numbers stored in the environment variables WATER and STIR and prints the result.